 Despite his musical talents, Wilson struggled with depression and drug addiction throughout his career.
 He died in 1970 at the age of 27 from a drug overdose.

 13. James Cotton

-Although his first single, “Straighten Up Baby,” wasn’t a smash hit, his music and his musical ability as a sideman kept him in high demand, and he spent his entire career as a venerated harmonica player.”
+Cotton’s musical ability as a sideman kept him in high demand, and he spent his entire career, which spanned 48 years, as a venerated harmonica player.”
 In 2006, Cotton was inducted into the Blues Hall of Fame.

 14. Toots Thielemans

 Jean-Baptiste Frédéric Isidor, Baron Thielemans—best known as Toots Thielemans—was a Belgian jazz musician known for his exceptional harmonica-playing talent.
 At a young age, he learned to play the guitar, accordion, and harmonica.

 Thielemans first gained recognition as a harmonica player in the 1950s, when he played with Benny Goodman’s band during a tour of Europe.